Effective quenched linear response for random dynamical systems: Introduction

 We stress that the literature dealing with the linear response for deterministic dynamical systems (as introduced above) is vast.
-More precisely, linear response (or the lack of it) has been discussed for smooth expanding systems~\cite{B2,Baladibook,S}, piecewise expanding maps of the interval \cite{B1,BS1}, unimodal maps~\cite{BS2}, intermittent maps \cite{BahSau,BT, L, K}, hyperbolic diffeomorphisms and flows~\cite{BL1, BL2, GL, Ruelle97}, as well as for large classes of partially hyperbolic systems~\cite{Dol}.
-We refer to~\cite{B2} for a detailed survey of the linear response theory for deterministic dynamical systems which has many interesing applications, for instance to the continuity and differentiability of the variance in the central limit theorem (CLT) for suitable observables (see for example~\cite{bomfim2016}).
+More precisely, linear response (or the lack of it) has been discussed for smooth expanding systems~\cite{B2,Baladibook,S}, piecewise expanding maps of the interval \cite{B1,BS1}, unimodal maps~\cite{BS2, LS}, intermittent maps \cite{BahSau,BT, L, K}, smooth hyperbolic diffeomorphisms and flows~\cite{BL1, BL2, GL, Ruelle97}, large classes of partially hyperbolic systems~\cite{Dol}, systems with cusps~\cite{BG}, as well as discontinuous perturbations of hyperbolic systems~\cite{C}.
+We refer to~\cite{B2} for a detailed survey of the linear response theory for deterministic dynamical systems which has many interesing applications, for instance to the continuity and differentiability of the variance in the central limit theorem (CLT) for suitable observables (see for example~\cite{bomfim2016, GKLM}).